 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“If a technique does not feel therapeutic to you, but simply feels like pain, speak up.
-We can make adjustments.
-We may be able to detect a problem area, but we cannot feel the intensity of your pain response.
+“If a technique does not feel therapeutic to you, but simply feels like pain, please speak up,” encourages Bodner.
+“We can make adjustments and we may be able to detect a problem area, but we cannot feel the intensity of your pain response.”

-In addition, tell your massage therapist about your medical history, changes to medications, allergies and recent illnesses.
+You should also tell your massage therapist about your medical history, changes to medications, allergies and recent illnesses.
 Each of these may factor into the massage techniques used and your body’s response to them.